TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 4) All interested respondents shall return their responses to the Board, as directed by the proposal document.
 Investment staff and investment consultant shall open the responses, record them and thoroughly review each for content, quality and compliance with proposal document requirements.

 5) Following review and evaluation of the responses from interested firms, the field of candidates is narrowed to a smaller list of the most highly qualified Investment Options.
-At this point, the Board's investment staff and investment consultant meet with representatives of each Investment Option to obtain an independent assessment of each option's capabilities.
+At this point, the Board's investment staff and investment consultant will meet with representatives of each Investment Option to obtain an independent assessment of each option's capabilities.

-6) Following the interviews with the selected Investment Options, the Board's investment staff and investment consultant recommend to the Board one or more Investment Options for the Plan.
+6) Following the interviews with the selected Investment Options, the Board's investment staff and investment consultant will recommend to the Board one or more Investment Options for the Plan.
 Generally, the finalists appear before the Board to present their qualifications.

-8) Subsequent to the Board's decision, the Board's legal counsel, investment staff and investment consultant coordinate with representatives of the Investment Option, CMS and the Recordkeeper, in order to provide an appropriate transition for the new Investment Option into the Plan and provide appropriate notice of the transition to the Plan.
+8) Subsequent to the Board's decision, the Board's legal counsel, investment staff and investment consultant will coordinate with representatives of the Investment Option, Department and the Recordkeeper, in order to provide an appropriate transition for the new Investment Option into the Plan and provide appropriate notice of the transition to the Plan.